Custodial Accounts with Vanguard

 Other Accounts at Vanguard for Minors

-Like a custodial account, contributions to a 529 plan aren’t tax deductible at the federal level, but may be at the state level (depends on the state).
-Earnings grow tax free at the federal level and might at the state level.
+Like the custodial account, contributions to a 529 plan aren’t tax deductible at the federal level, but they might be at the state level, depending on where you live.
+Earnings grow tax-free federally and possibly at the state level too.

 Continue Reading